Mjz86/c_colon/README.md

   and , because of the practical nature , we obviously do not have 4 gigabytes of functions/types/... *with the same name mangle* ( other than the hash) in the same binary, it is simply too much names  to be a practical limitation .

+ the hashs dependent on their dependancies form a tree ( no cycles ) and any changes in any part of the tree will alter all above sections of the tree , similar to a murcle tree , so any changes in the abi of a section will force all dependent sections to need a new link target .